 If you’re not in London already and need to book train tickets to London, be sure to check out The Train Line.
 I use them all the time to compare the best train times, journey lengths and prices!

 I would make your first stop in Greenwich, Greenwich Market.
-It’s an indoor market so it’s perfect for the unpredictable British weather, it’s surrounded by independent shops, cafes and pubs, and inside the market hall is an array of stalls selling clothes, homeware, jewellery and best of all, lots of food so it’s the perfect spot for some lunch.
+It’s an indoor market so it’s perfect for the unpredictable British weather and a good thing to do in London when it rains, it’s surrounded by independent shops, cafes and pubs, and inside the market hall is an array of stalls selling clothes, homeware, jewellery and best of all, lots of food so it’s the perfect spot for some lunch.

 If it’s a nice day don’t stay in the market hall, head outside towards the Cutty Sark ship as there is lots of seating around there, if possible try to sit on the ledge close to the river overlooking Canary Wharf in the distance.